grnet/okeanos-LoD/CI/master/README.md

 ./create.sh <okeanos-token> <public_key_path> <private_key_path>
 ```

-will create a Central Service VM that will host the application which will collect statistical
+will create a Service VM that will host the API of ~okeanos-LoD service, a Central VM that will be
-data about ~okeanos-LoD service.
+used to collect statistical data about ~okeanos-LoD service usage and a Lambda Instance through
+the API.
+Moreover, a given application will be deployed and started on the Lambda Instance.

 Running